Stalking the Elusive Retained Recruiter

 Yet Retained Recruiters Won’t Return Your Calls

 Yet for some inexplicable reason, retained recruiters aren’t the least bit interested.
 Most of the time, you can’t get them to return your calls or reply to your emails.
 The few times you’ve managed to get a retained recruiter on the phone, you don’t sense any real connection.
 Consequently, your goal of forging a meaningful relationship with a top retained recruiter remains frustratingly elusive.
+Executive makeovers are a powerful way to improve your chances of capturing a retained recruiter’s interest.
+It also helps to understand how retained search works.

 Retained Executive Recruiters Can Make Your Career